Thomas Mann House: Life at the Villa

 Thomas Mann named the house and the entire property "Seven Palms" after the seven palms planted on the grounds.
 The Manns also worked with an émigré when it came to designing the garden.
 In 1942, Theodor Löwenstein, born in Battenfeld and emigrated to the United States in 1931, designed the garden for US$1,100.
 Besides working as a gardener, Löwenstein also served as president of the German Jewish Club of 1933 between 1936 and 1938.

 Thomas Mann wrote some of this most important works while living at the house, including his novel Doctor Faustus, large parts of the fourth volume of his tetralogy Joseph and His Brothers, and numerous political speeches and writings expressing his opposition to the German National Socialist regime, including most of his radio broadcasts Deutsche Hörer!
 (Listen, Germany!).

 Disappointed by American post-war politics and McCarthyism, Thomas and Katia Mann, together with their daughter Erika, left the house in July 1952 and returned to Switzerland where they had previously lived in exile between 1933 and 1938.
-Worried about his reputation in the United States, Mann on November 7, 1952, wrote to Agnes E. Meyer from Zurich that he wanted to sell the house in California; he did not want to leave the impression, however, that he turned his back on America.
+Worried about his reputation in the United States, Mann on November 7, 1952, wrote to Agnes E. Meyer from Zurich that he wanted to sell the house in California; he did not want to leave the impression, however, that he had turned his back on America.
 He would remain an "American citizen", he wrote.
-Living in Erlenbach, Switzerland, under cramped circumstances, complaining that the study would not even accommodate a sofa, he wrote to Agnes E. Meyer in September 1953 that he missed his Californian house.
+Living in Erlenbach, Switzerland, under cramped circumstances, complaining that the study would not even accommodate a sofa, he wrote to Agnes E. Meyer in September 1953 that he missed his California home.
 He never again saw the villa, "that home which I have come to love".

 In September 1953, the American lawyer Chet Lappen and his wife Jon bought the house for US$50,000.
 The family added additions and an outdoor swimming pool and lived at the property until 2010.
-After that, the house was rented for several years, but remained in the possession of the Lappen family.